Make-School-Courses/DS-2.9-Technical-Seminar/README.md

 ## Course Description

-The goal of this course is to produce a fantastic Data Science Portfolio Project.
+The goal of this course is to produce a fantastic, well-documented Data Science Portfolio Project.
 The course is open to Seniors of any concentration who have taken DS-2.1 (Machine Learning)